 10-inch or larger cast iron, or other oven-safe skillet

-Season the pork: Pat the pork dry and cut off any large pieces of surface fat.
+Season the pork.
+Pat the pork dry with paper towels and cut off any large pieces of surface fat.
 Mix any spices being used with the salt and pepper in a small bowl.
 Rub the spice mix into the surface of the pork on all sides.

-Swirl the pan with oil: Carefully remove the hot pan from the oven using oven mitts and pour the oil in the pan.
-Swirl to coat the bottom.
+Swirl the pan with oil.
+Using oven mitts, carefully remove the hot pan from the ove.
+Add the oil and swirl to coat the bottom of the pan.

-Roast the pork for 10 minutes: Set the pork in the pan.
+Roast the pork for 10 minutes.
+Place the pork in the pan.
 (It's fine if your pork tenderloin is a little long for the pan; just bend it to fit as we did here.)
-Return the pan to the oven.
-Roast for 10 minutes.
+Return the pan to the oven and roast for 10 minutes.

-Flip the pork, reduce the heat, and roast another 10 to 15 minutes: Flip the pork to the other side.
-Reduce the oven temperature to 400°F and continue roasting another 10 to 15 minutes.
-The pork is done when its internal temperature registers 140°F to 145°F in the thickest part of the meat (20 to 25 minutes total).
+Flip the pork, reduce the heat, and roast another 10 to 15 minutes.
+Flip the pork.
+Reduce the oven temperature to 400°F and continue roasting 10 to 15 minutes more.
+The pork is done when its internal temperature registers 140°F to 145°F in the thickest part, 20 to 25 minutes total.

-Rest for 10 minutes before serving: Transfer the pork to a cutting board, tent with foil, and let it rest for 10 minutes before slicing.
+Rest for 10 minutes before serving.
+Transfer the pork to a clean cutting board, tent loosely with aluminum foil, and let it rest for 10 minutes before slicing crosswise.
 For extra-thin slices for sandwiches, cool the pork completely, then refrigerate before cutting.

 Seasoning the pork: You can keep this pork simple and season with just salt and pepper, or you can rub it with any favorite spices or blend of spices.
 Some favorites are chili powder, curry powder, garam masala, Chinese 5-spice blend, and za'atar.